aws-amplify/amplify-swift/AmplifyPlugins/API/Tests/APIHostApp/AWSAPIPluginGraphQLIAMTests/README.md

 ?
 Please select from one of the below mentioned services: `GraphQL` ?
 Provide API name: graphqlmodelapitests
 ?
 Choose the default authorization type for the API `IAM` ?
-Do you want to configure advanced settings for the GraphQL API `No, I am done.` ?
-Do you have an annotated GraphQL schema? `No`
+Configure additional auth types? (y/N) 'N'
 ?
+Here is the GraphQL API that we will create.
+Select a setting to edit or continue
+  Name: apigraphqliamdev
+  Authorization modes: IAM (default)
+  Conflict detection (required for DataStore): Disabl ed
+❯ 'Continue'
-Choose a schema template: `Single object with fields (e.g., “Todo” with ID, name, description)`
+?
+Choose a schema template: `Single object with fields (e.g., “Todo” with ID, name, description)` ✔ Do you want to edit the schema now?
+(Y/n) · Y
 ```
 Edit the schema to
 ```